Bank Holiday (1938), ambientato durante una festività

 Because of his infantile crisis, the butler is at risk of being condemned to

-The Third Man (1949, da Greene) è un poliziesco ambientato negli angiporti di
+The Third Man (1949, sceneggiato da Graham Greene) è un poliziesco ambientato negli angiporti di

 una Vienna sinistra, distrutta dai bombardamenti e in piena guerra fredda.

-The Third Man (1949), adapted from Greene's novel, is a police thriller
+The Third Man (1949), scripted by Graham Greene, is a police thriller

 set in the underworld of a destitute Vienna, destroyed by the bombardments of